-Many of the punctuation characters are used in combination with each other, for example: afsaaq + negudaa or negudaa + afsaaq, qitsa + negudaa, and so on.
+Many of the punctuation characters are used in combination with each other, for example: afsaaq + nequdaa or nequdaa + afsaaq, qitsa + nequdaa, and so on.

 U+0836 SAMARITAN ABBREVIATION MARK follows an abbreviation.
 U+082D SAMARITAN MARK NEQUDAA is an editorial mark which indicates that there is a variant reading of the word.